-- Frozen: Prince Hans pretended to love Anna just to usurp the Arendellian throne.
+- Frozen: Prince Hans pretended loving Anna just to usurp the Arendellian throne.
 With Anna dying from the icy heart curse unintentionally placed by Elsa, he even rubs it in her face.
 It briefly leaves her broken, but Anna eventually realizes that there are still others (Kristoff and Olaf) who care about her.
 In fact, Hans invokes the Villain with Good Publicity trope to make his coup more stable and subverts the classical Disney Prince Charming trope by using his fake charm to manipulate others, notably Anna, whom he duped into thinking he was her One True Love for most of the movie.
 He even fools the audience the entire time into thinking he's a nice man.
 The spoilered character has been confirmed by the creators to be a "frozen-hearted" sociopath.

 - Alex of Heartbreaker is hired by parents wanting him to seduce daughters who fell in love with men her families don't want.

 - This is the main premise of In the Company of Men, in which Chad and Howard aim to seduce a co-worker to deliberately break her heart as revenge against the female gender after they'd been dumped by their exes.
 Then it turns out that Chad's girlfriend never actually dumped him — he did it purely For the Evulz.